Conservation. Collaboration. Community.

 What We DoWe know that the best natural areas in the Tampa Bay watershed are not always in public ownership, and that governments and non-profits can't buy all the land they would like to preserve.
 That's where we come in, working collaboratively with both private and public partners to restore land that might not otherwise be protected.
 From small "frog ponds" used by amphibians and wading birds, to curvy creeks flanked by statuesque sabal palms, we focus on work that benefits the fish, wildlife and people of Tampa Bay.
 We're especially proud of our contribution to the local economy through our commitment to hiring local businesses at every stage of our restoration projects.
 Take a closer look at what we do |

-NEW!
 Unique Partnership Helping to Feed Florida Manatees

 Ecosphere Restoration Institute is spearheading an innovative partnership to harvest and deliver eelgrass to rehabilitation centers caring for famished manatees rescued from Florida waters where their natural food sources have disappeared.